tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 If you are staggered, you regain an expended power as if you had taken a quick rest.
 You automatically regain a once-per-battle power, but a recharge power requires a successful recharge roll.
 You can regain a species power, class power, or magic item power this way.

 **Quirk:** Repeats stories over and over.

 ---

+#### Red Lightning

+When a demon or devil hits you with a melee attack, it takes lightning damage equal to 1d6 times your level.

+**Quirk:** Misinterprets jokes as insults.

+---